IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

 (and restarts), this only affects the service host instances running in that process and not all other services and does not affect the UI.

-It is also possible to run multiple IVI service hosts in one process to limit the impact of the Binder IPC and reduce the (limited) overhead of each process.

 The default IVI application configuration deploys each service host implementation in a separate process.
+It is also possible to run multiple IVI service hosts in one process, to limit the impact of the Binder IPC and reduce the (limited) overhead of each process.
+The IVI services provided by TomTom can be rearranged, default implementations can be replaced by new ones and services can be removed from the deployment.

 An IVI service host can be deployed to multiple runtime deployments.
 This allows multiple instances of the service host to run in separate processes.